Danny Johnson Saves the World (2015)

 Don’t Go in the Woods (1981)

 Four friends go into the woods and what follows is the iron law of early-80s films.
 The whole thing turns into a revenge film toward the end.
 And it has a chilling bit with a kidnapped baby (whose mother is killed spectacularly).
-Brian Albright noted it is, “Incredible cheap, but self-conscious enough to lightly mock genre conventions.”
+Brian Albright noted it is, “Incredibly cheap, but self-conscious enough to lightly mock genre conventions.”

 You aren’t likely to know anyone in this film.
 Mary Gail Artz plays Ingrid, the woman who is taking manic pleasure killing the savage at the end of the film.
 She has gone on to be a highly successful casting director.
 Her first job was casting Holloween II.
 The sheriff in the film is played by Ken Carter.
-It’s the only movie was has ever in, but he was a legendary disc jockey in Texas.
+It’s the only movie he was has ever in, but he was a legendary disc jockey in Texas.

 Of most interest is director James Bryan who made a ton of low budget films from the early 1970s through the 1980s.
 Like a lot of exploitation filmmakers, he directed a lot of sexploitation — often combined with action.
 He seems to have made a lot of softcore porn (as Morris Deal) on video once moving back to Utah.